pablo1005/House_and_apartment_price_project/README.md

 To reproduce the analysis, ensure you have the required Python libraries installed.
 Use the following command to install dependencies:

+## Power BI Dashboard

+A Power BI dashboard was created to provide an interactive visualization of the real estate analysis.
+Key components include:

+- **Slicers:** To filter data by property type, municipality, and zone.
+- **Visualizations:**
+  - Stacked bar chart displaying the average price by type.
+  - Donut chart showing the total count of property types (houses and apartments).
+  - Combined column and line chart illustrating average price by municipality and price per square meter.
+  - Area chart depicting average price by zone.
+  - Gauges displaying features like square meters, rooms, parking, and baths.

+The dashboard enhances data accessibility and offers dynamic insights for users to explore various dimensions of the real estate market.

 ```bash
 pip install -r requirements.txt